OffByOneStudios/craft-lisp/docs/semantics.md

 Here we describe the core semantics of the cult language.
+The semantics are represented by the AST nodes that represent them.

 # Cult Semantics